asastats/docs/code-of-conduct.md

 The Tasker that tabulates the Community rewards for a given cycle is also responsible for submitting Admin rewards using the proper list formatting specified above.

-### Usernames public addresses verification
-The keeper checks if the usernames are connected with the Algorand addresses

-For the missing connections (implies no rewards have been sent yet to that user) an admin from the related channel will reach the user in DM asking for a public Algorand  address.

 ### Rewards sending
+Once a Tasker has assembled complete cycle lists for Community, Tasker, and Admin rewards, they should then present the results in the Discord  #tasker-discussion channel so that other Taskers may perform a review.

+After the rewards lists have been reviewed by at least one other official, the Tasker should then:

+* Submit the rewards lists to the Discord #rewards-discussion channel, using ``` notation to format the list in block code.
+* Send a Discord DM to the Keeper of the Community Rewards (currently Ipaleka) to confirm that the list is checked and should be sent.
+* Post an announcement to Reddit and Twitter to publicly present the rewards recipients.

+The Keeper then checks that all the numbers and formats match.
+If they don't match, then the list is returned back for correction.

+### Username public addresses verification
+Before sending, the Keeper checks if the usernames are already connected with an Algorand address

+For the missing connections (implies no rewards have been sent yet to that user) an Admin from the related channel will reach out to the user in DM asking for a public Algorand address.

-For the missing opt-ins, an admin from the related channel will reach the user in DM asking from them to opt-in for the ASA STats Token.
+In the case of missing opt-ins, an Admin from the related channel will reach out to users via DM to ask them to opt-in for the ASA STats Token.

 ## Other official discussions and subprojects
-Every official discussion or subproject upon finish will get a similar rewards related card under the "Done" list.
+Every official discussion or subproject upon completion will get a similar rewards related card under the "Done" list.

 The same type of discussions like those for cycle's budgets should take place.